-As stated earlier in this chapter, a standard is an agreed upon way of doing things.
+As stated earlier in this chapter, a standard is an agreed-upon way of doing things.
 In the networking world, there are two types: official and de facto.
-An official standard is one that all parties agree to and is usually adopted by a body formed to create standards, such as the International Organization for Standardization (ISO).
-A de facto standard, on the other hand, is one that becomes the standard simply by being the method that all parties gradually choose to use over a period of time, without a formal adoption process.
+An official standard is one that all parties agree to and is usually adopted by a body formed to create standards, such as the International Organization for Standardization (ISO) or the Institute of Electrical and Electronics Engineers (IEEE).
+A defacto standard, on the other hand, is one that becomes the standard simply by being the method that all parties gradually choose to use over a period of time, without a formal adoption process.

 Ethernet networks are typically built, owned, and managed by an organization.
-It is impractical for the organization to connect offices in two cities with Ethernet cabling (for many reasons that will be discussed later, one of which is a limit on cable length of about 100 ft.).
+It is impractical for the organization to connect offices in two cities with Ethernet cabling (for many reasons that will be discussed later, one of which is a limit on cable length of about 100 meters).